JRWaugh/DJISimulatorDemo/README.md

 #### If you plan to use this project with the Mavic Pro, you can skip this next step as I have included the file necessary for the Mavic Pro's camera.

-To use OpenVSLAM or any other computer vision with a camera, a .yaml file detailing the qualities of the camera must first be generated.
+To use OpenVSLAM or any other computer vision, a .yaml file detailing the qualities of a camera must first be generated.
 These details are calculated using computer vision on a checkerboard pattern to calculate how distorted a straight line appears to the camera.
 Follow the instructions [here](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) to install the software needed, as well as to find a checkerboard pattern that you can use.
 The grid is printed on a very large piece of paper in the guide, but it will work the same at any size (A4, for example).

 Note that this software subscribes to **raw** images, but the app publishes **compressed** images.
 To get around this, the camera data from the app will need to be republished as a raw image topic.
 Obviously this will not restore the data lost from the initial compression, but that will not matter.
 ```shell